Club of Four

+Development

+The creation of a completely new cab design was tasked to Renault Centre de Style to submit proposals.The cabin not only had to be modern in design, but also had to be able to be tilted.
+Initially there was also the idea of building the models of the four participating brands in one factory, but this was abandoned at an early stage.

+Mock up scale models were utilized during the development of the cab.
+Two models where chosen which featured the same basic cabin, but one for lighter payload and a second for a higher payload.
+Changes made to the final production version included the addition of an extra window behind the doors, beams on the front and side and the repositioning of the direction indicators to the corners of the cab.
+The shape of the front mudguards was also changed from angular to round.

 Cab design usage

 Volvo

 At first, Volvo used the cab most; adopting it across the F4 (F406/F407/F408) and F6 (F609/F610/F611/F612/F613/F614) ranges of trucks.
 The first to be sold in the UK was the F7 range of trucks, which replaced Volvo's old F86.
-These Club of Four cabs continued until 1985-1986 by which time the Volvo FL was being produced with new Volvo cabs, although the new FL6 was superficially similar to the Club of Four.
+These Club of Four cabs continued until 1985/1986 by which time the Volvo FL was being produced with new Volvo cabs, although the new FL6 was superficially similar to the Club of Four.

 Volvo's Club of Four cabs had to be reinforced to meet strict Swedish safety standards, which made their weight less competitive.
 The Club of Four cab was also used on the CH230, a series of specially built narrow-bodied, larger engined truck to fit Switzerland's restrictive rules on size and weight.
 The first CH230 used the Club of Four cab atop the F89 chassis, with the narrower F86 front axle and the N10 rear axle.
 It was introduced in 1977.
 In 1980 the next iteration appeared, now using the F7 cab atop the F10/F12's chassis.
 It continued in production until 1986, when it was replaced by the FS10.

 Volvo's membership of the Club of Four was a major influence on its decision to shift truck manufacturing to Gent, in Belgium (because imports from Volvo's Gothenburg factory to the EEC were, at that time, subject to heavy import duties).